 - Access low-cost transactional banking in US dollars

 - Excellent online banking that you can operate remotely

 While the above isn’t an exhaustive list, it will hopefully get your wheels turning.
 There are many opportunities that come from having a US bank account, this is just the beginning.

-More importantly, while you’ve answered the question “Can a foreigner open a bank account in the US?”, you’ve also learned why it can be so valuable.
+More importantly, while you’ve answered the question “Can a foreign non-resident open a bank account in the United States?”, you’ve also learned why it can be so valuable.

 And all of the benefits and advantages that are listed above are accessible to anyone, from anywhere.
 In fact, it’s possible to access them by simply opening the right bank account at the right US bank.

 To profit the most from your US bank account, you must choose the right bank.
 That also means you need to know which banking setup is optimal for you.

 How Can a Non-Resident Open a US Bank Account?